juanzhangcs/juanzhangcs.github.io/_pages/open-positions.md

 {% include base_path %}

- I am always looking for highly motivated PhD students.
-If you are interested in my research and working with me, please feel free to send me an email with your CV and fulfil this [form](https://forms.gle/B3hNMEpBypouiQ5D9).
+<span style="color:red"> I am always looking for highly motivated PhD students.
+If you are interested in my research and would like to work with me, please feel free to email me your CV and complete this [form](https://forms.gle/B3hNMEpBypouiQ5D9).</span>

 ## PhD Funding
 Funded PhD opportunities are available through university and external scholarship schemes (e.g., EPSRC).
 Please check the relevant calls for details.